Modes of Proof of Documents – Admission, Direct Evidence, Expert Evidence, Presumption etc.

 First, Formal Proof, or Proof as to existence of the document.
 The modes of proof of documents are governed under Sec.
 64 to 73A of the Evd.
 Act.

-Second, Substantive Proof, or Proof as to truth of the contents, veracity, reliability, etc..
-Besides the formal proof, in most cases (excepting a few cases where signature, hand-writing etc. alone are considered), the court acts upon a document, only when ‘truth’ of the same is established.
+Second, Substantive Proof or Proof as to truth.
+Besides the formal proof, in most cases (excepting a few cases where signature, hand-writing etc. alone are considered), the court acts upon a document, only when ‘truth’ of the contents of the document is established.

 • (i) by oral evidence of one who can vouchsafe the same or